Visiting Ancient Dzibilchaltun Merida

 Archaeologists have studied nearly 35 sq km of the city, and the area that has been mapped includes over 8,000 structures, though most cannot be seen due to the growth of trees and vegetation.
-It was once a wealthy port and center of Mayan coastal trade and had a peak population of about 20,000, although it declined with the rise of Chichen Itza.
+It was once a wealthy port and centre of Mayan coastal trade and had a peak population of about 20,000, although it declined with the rise of Chichen Itza.
 Restoration still continues here.

 There is a really interesting museum on the site El Museo del Pueblo Maya.
 The museum has very close ties to the Mayan community who actively participate in celebrating the Day of the Dead (Hanal Pixan) and Christmas displays.
 At the museum you can see around 700 archaeological items including the burial of Kalom Úk’uw Chan Chaak who was the last governor of Chíy Chan Ti’Ho (the pre-hispanic name of Merida), you will also see the offering to the dead of the seven dolls.

 Dzibilchaltún is the stage for an archaeoastronomical event involving the alignment of the rising Sun with the eastern gateway of the Temple of the Seven Dolls.
 In 1982 Victor Segovia Pinto discovered that the sun is precisely framed by the gateway for a few minutes when seen from the west side of the temple.